Can you file legal action against your spouse for adultery?

 Adultery under Criminal Law

 No provision in the Penal Code or any other law specifies a sanction for adultery.
-Therefore, adultery is not considered a criminal offence in Malaysia.
-Nonetheless, Malaysian law penalises any MAN who takes away or entices a woman he believes to be married to another man intending to engage in illicit sexual intercourse with her.
-This is expressly declared in Penal Code section 498.
+So, adultery is not considered a criminal offence in Malaysia.
+Nonetheless, Malaysian law penalises any man who takes away or entices a woman he believes to be married to another man.

 “Whoever takes or entices away any woman who is and whom he knows, or has reason to believe, to be the wife of any other man, from that man, or from any person having the care of her on behalf of that man, with the intent that she may have illicit intercourse with any person, or conceals, or detains with that intent any such woman, shall be punished with imprisonment for a term which may extend to two years, or with fine, or with both.”